U.S. judge mulls holding Russian firm linked to election meddling in contempt

 Among the federal prosecutors who signed the brief was Adam Jed, one of the original prosecutors on Mueller’s team who this month withdrew from another case arising from the investigation - the trial of Trump’s longtime friend Roger Stone - after Attorney General William Barr and others intervened to roll back the prosecution’s sentencing recommendation for Stone.

-The Republican operative was sentenced last week to three years and four months in prison after being convicted of lying to Congress, obstruction of justice and witness tampering. [nL1N2AK0LA]
+The Republican operative was sentenced last week to three years and four months in prison after being convicted of lying to Congress, obstruction of justice and witness tampering.

 Reporting by Sarah N. Lynch; Editing by Will Dunham